 The Rachel Upjohn Building is a truly unique place.
-It was designed to serve a specific purpose: to house the U-M Depression Center and Ambulatory Psychiatry, bringing together the people and resources to provide multidisciplinary care for patients and their families, and to foster groundbreaking research into the causes, treatment and prevention of mental health conditions.
+It was designed to serve a specific purpose: to house the Eisenberg Family Depression Center and Ambulatory Psychiatry, bringing together the people and resources to provide multidisciplinary care for patients and their families, and to foster groundbreaking research into the causes, treatment and prevention of mental health conditions.

 Our spacious atrium welcomes visitors and houses the Friends Depression Education Resource Center, centrally located on the first floor near the patient care areas.
 The second floor of the building is primarily devoted to research and emerging treatment programs.